sanguinebio/mobileTest/README.md

 Section two: create form no button functions

 Section three : study requirements brings up a light box that says study requirements.
-(18 or older, you must have proof of diagnosis and live in the united states)
+(18 or older, you must have proof of diagnosis and live in the united states).
+Use exclamation graphic in lightbox.

 section four: how it works slider with auto play and loop

-section 5: link all buttons
+section 5: link all buttons (use current donate.sanguinebio.com site for links)

 Use donate.sanguinebio.com for copy and reference.